Point-to-point (telecommunications): Basic data link

 A traditional point-to-point data link is a communications medium with exactly two endpoints and no data or packet formatting.
 The host computers at either end take full responsibility for formatting the data transmitted between them.
 The connection between the computer and the communications medium was generally implemented through an RS-232 or similar interface.
 Computers in close proximity may be connected by wires directly between their interface cards.

 When connected at a distance, each endpoint would be fitted with a modem to convert analog telecommunications signals into a digital data stream.
 When the connection uses a telecommunications provider, the connection is called a dedicated, leased, or private line.
 The ARPANET used leased lines to provide point-to-point data links between its packet-switching nodes, which were called Interface Message Processors.

 Modern links

-In modern computer networking, the term point-to-point telecommunications means a wireless data link between two fixed points.
-The telecommunications signal is typically bi-directional and either time-division multiple access (TDMA) or channelized.
+With the exception of passive optical networks, modern Ethernet is exclusively point-to-point on the physical layer – any cable only connects two devices.
+The term point-to-point telecommunications can also mean a wireless data link between two fixed points.
+The wireless communication is typically bi-directional and either time-division multiple access (TDMA) or channelized.
 This can be a microwave relay link consisting of a transmitter which transmits a narrow beam of microwaves with a parabolic dish antenna to a second parabolic dish at the receiver.
 It also includes technologies such as lasers which transmit data modulated on a light beam.
 These technologies require an unobstructed line of sight between the two points and thus are limited by the visual horizon to distances of about 40 mi.